Knagis/CommonMark.NET/README.md

 For working with the source code you will need Visual Studio 2013.3.
 Note that Express for Windows is the only free edition that supports PCL projects.

+## References

+This is a port of the reference implementation in C, available on [jgm/stdm repo] [2].
+The implementation keeps the same approach - the source is parsed into a syntax tree that can be used to add custom processing if the application needs it and then formatted into HTML.

 ## Running tests

 The project includes a slightly modified version of `runtests.pl` since the original did not work on Windows.